finbourne/lusid-sdk-js/sdk/docs/ReferencePortfolioApi.md

   'asAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Optional.
 The AsAt date of the data 'sortBy': ["null"], // [String] | Optional.
 Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName
   'start': 56, // Number | Optional.
-When paginating, skip this number of results 'limit': 56 // Number | Optional.
-When paginating, limit the number of returned results to this many };
+When paginating, skip this number of results 'limit': 56, // Number | Optional.
+When paginating, limit the number of returned results to this many 'instrumentPropertyKeys': ["null"] // [String] | Optional.
+The Properties of the constituents };
 apiInstance.getReferencePortfolioConstituents(scope, code, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);